Controversy creates cash in Paul Verhoeven’s ultra-violent sci-fi classic

 Clarence Boddicker: Can you fly, Bobby?

 For those who are familiar with his US body of work, these themes are all very Verhoeven, but the filmmaker often works on existing material that he doesn’t write himself, and Robocop was no different.
 In a Q&A session with The Film Society of Lincoln, the director admitted to having very little to do with the movie’s political content.
 Having only arrived in the US in 1985, Verhoeven “jumped into the movie”, and was almost completely unfamiliar with the American politics of the day, attributing much of the screenplay’s content to writers Edward Neumeier and Michael Miner.
 Neumeier was an ambitious story editor with an idea, one that he and Miner turned into a script entitled RoboCop: The Future of Law Enforcement.
-Naturally, the concept seemed just a little silly to potential investors, until Orion, fresh off the heels of unbridled Arnie smash The Terminator, decided to take the bait.
+Naturally, the concept seemed just a little silly to potential investors, until Orion, fresh off the heels of unbridled Arnie smash The Terminator, decided to take a punt.